Tây Sơn military tactics and organization: Navy

 Model of a Tay Son warship, currently on display at the Tay Son Museum (Binh Dinh, Vietnam).
-This is a large ship with strong firepower at that time.
+A powerful ship by the standards of the time.

-The Type-4 battleship and Type-5 battleship were small but easy to handle and very useful for riverine combat.
+The Type-4 battleships and Type-5 battleships were small but easy to handle and very useful for riverine combat.
 Equipped with oars, its crews were trained in river navigation and long distance troop transportation.

-In 1788, Nguyễn Huệ parted forces with Nguyễn Nhạc, and left South Vietnam in response to an attack of Chinese imperial troops.
+In 1788, Nguyễn Huệ parted forces with Nguyễn Nhạc, and left South Vietnam in response to an attack by Chinese imperial troops.
 He organized a naval transport for General Bảo to deal with an increasingly drastic situation.

 Laurent André Barisy, a French naval officer in Nguyễn lords service, reported on the forces of the Tây Sơn fleet led by Vũ Văn Dũng as follows:

 "This force consists of 673 vessels, that include large warships armed with cannon and crew comparable to the largest Western-style warships of Nguyễn Ánh."

 Jeaptiste Chaigneau, in Quy Nhơn, states in a letter, that the Tây Sơn navy had 54 battleships, 93 battleboats, 300 gunboats, and 100 sailing boats.

 In a letter to Letondal on April 11, 1801, concerning the naval Battle of Thị Nại, Barizy states that the Tây Sơn navy had 4,800 transport boats in the Thị Nại harbor.